 Detailed technical requirements and instructions for taking an exam will be shared by email with a candidate prior to scheduling each respective exam.

-As of June 15, 2023, the following are technical requirements for accessing and completing a Student Affairs Educator Certification exam:
+The following are technical requirements for accessing and completing a Student Affairs Educator Certification exam:

 - 1. Guardian Browser is required for testing.
 Download here. - 2.
 Operating System: macOS X 10.13 or higher, Windows 8 or higher.
 ProctorU does not support Linux or Chrome OS - 3.
 Web Camera: Minimum- 640×480 resolution, Recommended- 1280×720 resolution - 4.
 Internet Download Speed: A required upload and download speed of 2Mbps, with 10Mbps preferred - 5.
 RAM: Minimum 2GB, Recommended- 4GB - 6.
 A Functioning Microphone: Webcams with built in microphones and stand alone microphones supported